rockthejvm/rockthejvm-site/src/content/articles/akka-http-to-heroku-in-10-minutes/index.md

 )
 ```

 After that, IntelliJ will usually pop up a small dialog asking you to "Import Changes".
 Click that and wait for a minute to download and install the libraries and plugin.
-Otherwise, go to View -> Tool Windows -> SBT and click on the tiny refresh icon to do the same thing.
+Otherwise, go to View -> Tool Windows -> sbt and click on the tiny refresh icon to do the same thing.

 After you don't see any red in build.sbt, you're good to go and you can write the actual code of your server